kburdge/JLAB_TESS/README.md

 conda install pandas matplotlib scipy lmfit pip install ellc astropy ultranest
 ```
-5. Work on Jupyter hub here: https://submit00.mit.edu/jupyter and select the name of your conda environment (`tess` from above) before creating a Jupyter notebook.
+5. Work on Jupyter hub here: https://submit00.mit.edu/jupyter and select the name of your conda environment (`tess` from above) before creating an iPython notebook.

 ## Tutorials on Lomb-Scargle (and related period-finding algorithms), ELLC, and MCMC Sampling
-todo: briefly go over the notebooks and explain what students can learn from them
+There are several iPython notebooks that are useful to understand working with light curve data.
+We recommend you to go through the following notebook tutorials in order.

+1_basic_lomb_scargle_tutorial.ipynb

+2_applying_lomb_scargle_to_TESS_lightcurve.ipynb

+3_applying_lomb_scargle_to_TESS_sector.ipynb

+4_ellc_tutorial.ipynb

+5_initial_ellc_fit.ipynb